-These treatments lowered both water and blood lead levels (figure 5), but not by enough from the perspective of the government.
-Treatment 2, orthophosphate dosing, was therefore carried out to further decrease lead in the water supply.
+These treatments lowered both water and blood lead levels (figure 5), but not enough.
+Treatment 2, orthophosphate dosing, was carried out to further decrease lead in the water supply.
 Orthophosphate dosing reduces the solubility, and therefore bioavailability, of lead in the water supply (Comber et al, 2011).
 This is a different mechanism for reducing lead pollution compared to lime treatment, which raises the pH.
 This was done in Glasgow in 1989 and in all of Edinburgh in 1991.
-This further reduced blood lead levels (figure 5).
+This further recued blood lead levels (figure 5).
 As the UK government brought in stricter lead-water maximum levels, other areas followed.
 Eventually, in the 2000s, 95% of the UK's water would be treated with orthophosphate (Hayes and Hydes, 2012).